ecmwf-ifs/ecrad/README.md

 The subdirectories are as follows:

-- radiation - the ecRad souce code; the radiation/CONVENTIONS file lists the programming conventions for this part of the code
+- `radiation` - the ecRad souce code; the `radiation/CONVENTIONS` file lists the programming conventions for this part of the code

-- radsurf - source code for radiative transfer in complex surfaces such as vegetation and urban areas - this is UNDER DEVELOPMENT and is likely to be removed as these features will be put in a separate package
+- `radsurf` - source code for radiative transfer in complex surfaces such as vegetation and urban areas - this is UNDER DEVELOPMENT and is likely to be removed as these features will be put in a separate package

-- ifsaux - source code providing a (sometimes dummy) IFS environment
+- `ifsaux` - source code providing a (sometimes dummy) IFS environment

-- ifsrrtm - the IFS implementation of RRTMG
+- `ifsrrtm` - the IFS implementation of the RRTMG gas optics scheme

-- utilities - source code for useful utilities, such as reading NetCDF files
+- `utilities` - source code for useful utilities, such as reading netCDF files

-- drhook - source code for the Dr Hook profiling system
+- `drhook` - source code for the Dr Hook profiling system

-- driver - the source code for the offline driver program
+- `driver` - the source code for the offline driver program

-- ifs - source files from the IFS that are used to provide inputs to ecRad (but not used in this offline version)
+- `ifs` - source files from the IFS that are used to provide inputs to ecRad (but not used in this offline version)

-- mod - where Fortran module files are written
+- `mod` - where Fortran module files are written

-- lib - where the static libraries are written
+- `lib` - where the static libraries are written

-- bin - where the executable ecrad is written
+- `bin` - where the executable ecrad is written

-- data - contains configuration data read at run-time
+- `data` - contains configuration data read at run-time

-- test - test cases including Matlab code to plot the outputs
+- `test` - test cases including Matlab code to plot the outputs

-- include - automatically generated interface blocks for non-module routines
+- `include` - automatically generated interface blocks for non-module routines

-- practical - exercises to get started with ecRad
+- `practical` - exercises to get started with ecRad

 ## TO COMPILE

-1. Ensure you have a reasonably recent Fortran compiler - it needs to support modules with "contains" and "procedure" statements for example.
-Ensure you have the Fortran NetCDF library installed (versions 3 or 4) and that the module file is compatible with your Fortran compiler.
+1. Ensure you have a reasonably recent Fortran compiler - it needs to support modules with `contains` and `procedure` statements for example.
+Ensure you have the Fortran netCDF library installed (versions 3 or 4) and that the module file is compatible with your Fortran compiler.

 2. You can compile the code using

-       make PROFILE=<prof>
+       `make PROFILE=<prof>`

-   where `<prof>` is one of gfortran or pgi.
-This will read the system-specific configurations from the file Makefile_include.<prof>.
+   where `<prof>` is one of `gfortran` or `pgi`.
+This will read the system-specific configurations from the file `Makefile_include.<prof>`.
-   If you omit the PROFILE= option then gfortran will be assumed.
-If you have a compiler other than gfortran or PGI Fortran then create such a file for your compiler following the example in Makefile_include.gfortran.
-Two additional profiles are provided, "ecmwf" which builds on the gfortran profile and "uor" (University of Reading) which is built on the "pgi" profile.
+   If you omit the `PROFILE=` option then `gfortran` will be assumed.
+If you have a compiler other than gfortran or PGI Fortran then create such a file for your compiler following the example in `Makefile_include.gfortran`.
+Two additional profiles are provided, `ecmwf` which builds on the `gfortran` profile and `uor` (University of Reading) which is built on the `pgi` profile.

-   If the compile is successful then static libraries should appear in the lib directory, and then the executable bin/ecrad.
+   If the compile is successful then static libraries should appear in the `lib` directory, and then the executable `bin/ecrad`.

-3. To clean-up, type "make clean".
+3. To clean-up, type `make clean`.
 To build an unoptimized version for debugging, you can do

-       make PROFILE=<prof> DEBUG=1
+       `make PROFILE=<prof> DEBUG=1`

-   or you can specifically override the variables in Makefile_include.<prof>
-   using, for example
+   or you can specifically override the variables in `Makefile_include.<prof>` using, for example

-       make PROFILE=<prof> OPTFLAGS=-O0 DEBUGFLAGS="-g -pg"
+       `make PROFILE=<prof> OPTFLAGS=-O0 DEBUGFLAGS="-g -pg"`

-   To compile in single precision add SINGLE_PRECISION=1 to the "make" command line.
-To compile with the Dr Hook profiling system, add DR_HOOK=1 to the "make" command line.
+   To compile in single precision add `SINGLE_PRECISION=1` to the `make` command line.
+To compile with the Dr Hook profiling system, add `DR_HOOK=1` to the `make` command line.

 ## TO TEST

 The offline driver is run via

-    ecrad <namelist.nam> <input_file.nc> <output_file.nc>
+    `ecrad <namelist.nam> <input_file.nc> <output_file.nc>`

-where the radiation scheme is configured using the Fortran namelist `<namelist.nam>`, and the inputs and outputs are in NetCDF format.
+where the radiation scheme is configured using the Fortran namelist `<namelist.nam>`, and the inputs and outputs are in netCDF format.

-The "practical" directory contains a set of practical exercises to help new users become familiar with the capabilities of ecRad.
+The `practical` directory contains a set of practical exercises to help new users become familiar with the capabilities of ecRad.
 Start by reading the instructions in `practical/ecrad_practical.pdf`.

-The "test/ifs" directory contains a pole-to-pole slice of low-resolution IFS model data in a form to use as input to the offline version of ecRad.
+The `test/ifs` directory contains a pole-to-pole slice of low-resolution IFS model data in a form to use as input to the offline version of ecRad.
 It includes aerosols extracted from the CAMS climatology used operationally in IFS Cycle 43R3.
-Typing "make test" in this directory runs a number of configurations of ecRad described in the Makefile.
-The Matlab script plot_ifs.m can be used to visualize the results.
-The file "ecrad_meridian_default_out_REFERENCE.nc" contains a reference version of the output file "ecrad_meridian_default_out.nc" (case "a"), which you can compare to be sure your compilation is working as expected.
-This case has essentially be superceded by the slice in the "practical" directory.q
+Typing `make test` in this directory runs a number of configurations of ecRad described in the Makefile.
+The Matlab script `plot_ifs.m` can be used to visualize the results.
+The file `ecrad_meridian_default_out_REFERENCE.nc` contains a reference version of the output file `ecrad_meridian_default_out.nc` (case "a"), which you can compare to be sure your compilation is working as expected.
+This case has essentially be superceded by the slice in the `practical` directory.

-The "test/i3rc" directory contains the 1D profile of the I3RC cumulus test case used by Hogan et al. (2016).
-Typing "make test" in this directory runs the various 1D and 3D configurations of ecRad.
-The Matlab script plot_i3rc.m can then be used to visualize the results, reproducing three of the figures from Hogan et al. (2016).
-Note that you will need to ensure that a reasonably up-to-date version of the "nco" tools are available and in your path.
-This test involves running the duplicate_profiles.sh script, which duplicates the single profile in i3rc_mls_cumulus.nc, each with a different solar zenith angle.
+The `test/i3rc` directory contains the 1D profile of the I3RC cumulus test case used by Hogan et al. (2016).
+Typing `make test` in this directory runs the various 1D and 3D configurations of ecRad.
+The Matlab script `plot_i3rc.m` can then be used to visualize the results, reproducing three of the figures from Hogan et al. (2016).
+Note that you will need to ensure that a reasonably up-to-date version of the `nco` tools are available and in your path.
+This test involves running the duplicate_profiles.sh script, which duplicates the single profile in `i3rc_mls_cumulus.nc`, each with a different solar zenith angle.

-The "test/surface" directory contains tests of the surface tile types, although this is under development and so nothing here is guaranteed to work.
+The `test/surface` directory contains tests of the surface tile types, although this is under development and so nothing here is guaranteed to work.